Monga (film)

-Monga (艋舺 (Báng-kah)) is a 2010 Taiwanese gangster film set in 1980s Taipei.
+Monga (艋舺 (Báng-kah)) is a 2010 Taiwanese gangster film.
 The film features Ethan Juan, Mark Chao, Ma Ju-lung, Rhydian Vaughan and Ko Chia-yen.
+Set in the titular district (now known as Wanhua District) of Taipei, the film follows the coming-of-age of Mosquito and initiation into gang life in the 1980s.
 The film was directed and co-written by Doze Niu, who also appears in the film.